bridgetlemasurier/dissertation/models/papillate/README.md

 ![alt image](papillate_ssp5shift_cbf.png)

-The remaining files were used for shift and latitude change in the [analysis](analysis) section
+The percent changes were used in the [shift change analysis](analysis) section